dennybritz/bella/README.md

 ### Use Cases

-- You have just collected an unlabeled data, by crawling a website for example, and need to label it.
-You could do this in a spreadsheet, but using bella will be faster and more covenient.
+- You have just collected a bunch of unlabeled data, by crawling a website for example, and need to label it.
+You could do this in a spreadsheet, but using bella will likely be faster and more covenient.

 - You are hiring people to perform data labeling.
-Instead of going them instructions on how to work with spreadsheets and CSV files, they can use bella to label data for you.
+Instead of giving them instructions on how to work with spreadsheets and CSV files, you can point them to your bella project.

 - You trained a classifier and need to evaluate its performance.
-By loading predictions and labels into bella you can easily visualize results (e.g. confusion matrices) or view classification metrics such as accuracy, recall and F1 scores.
+By loading predictions and labels into bella you can easily visualize results (e.g. confusion matrices) and view classification metrics such as accuracy, recall and F1 scores.

 ### Example Usage